 - 1/4 teaspoon salt

-In the bowl of a stand mixer fitted with the dough hook, mix the flour and sugar on low speed.
-Add the eggs and beat well.
-Add the yeast, mixing for about 1 minute, until the ingredients are evenly combined.
-Gradually add the butter a few cubes at a time, and then add the salt.
-Increase the mixer speed to medium and continue to mix until the butter is completely incorporated and the dough has pulled away from the sides of the bowl, about 10 minutes.
-The dough will typically make a slapping sound when it’s ready to come out, and it should be glossy and smooth.
+In the bowl of a stand mixer fitted with the dough hook, mix flour and sugar on low speed.
+Add eggs and beat well.
+Add yeast, mixing for about 1 minute, until ingredients are evenly combined.
+Gradually add butter a few cubes at a time, and then add salt.
+Increase the mixer speed to medium and continue to mix until butter is completely incorporated and dough has pulled away from the sides of the bowl, about 10 minutes.
+Dough will typically make a slapping sound when it’s ready to come out, and it should be glossy and smooth.

-Put the proofed dough in the refrigerator until it’s cool and firm.
+Put proofed dough in the refrigerator until it’s cool and firm.

 Prepare two baking sheets: one lined with paper towels, and the other with greased parchment paper.

 Refrigerate them once more until chilled, about 20 minutes.
-Meanwhile, heat at least 2 inches of oil in a heavy-bottomed pot fitted with a deep-fry thermometer until the oil reaches 350°F.
+Meanwhile, heat at least 2 inches of oil in a heavy-bottomed pot fitted with a deep-fry thermometer until the oil reaches 350°F (180°C).